Australis expedition cruises

 The trips of the Australis cruises are performed in the 2 vessels (Via and Stella) does not always do the same routes.
 The main difference is that the itinerary visits different areas.
 Is not the same trip if the departure is from Ushuaia or from Punta Arenas than from It will be a matter of taste and time the choice of either one.
 It is nowadays possible to leave from Ushuaia and return to Ushuaia or depart from Punta Arenas and return to Punta Arenas, these programs are called Round Trip.

-Route from Punta Arenas to Ushuaia on 5 days
+Route from Punta Arenas to Ushuaia in 5 days: Tierra del Fuego Fjords

-Route from Punta Arenas to Punta Arenas or from Ushuaia to Ushuaia, called Round Trip
+Route from Punta Arenas to Punta Arenas in 9 days: Darwin Route

 Despite visiting the famous Cape Horn and Magdalene Island, we will have the opportunity to visit very important places which include:

 Wulaia Bay.
 It is an archaeological site; in the past it was the birthplace of the most important tribes of the region: the Yamanas.
 Here also the Fitz Roy himself, along with the English naturalist Charles Darwin during his second expedition, settled the first Anglican mission of the area.
 Ainsworth Bay is famous for giving shelter to the biggest glacier among those coming from the Ice Field and Darwin Mountains: Marinelli Glacier.
 We will be dazzled by its large 40-meter ice walls and the flora and fauna of the surrounding Magellan forest.